 You may understand what alcoholism is, but how does it start?
-What leads a person from having the occasional drink to a full-blown alcohol addiction?
+What leads a person from having the occasional drink to full-blown alcohol addiction?
 Unfortunately, the answer isn’t so simple.

 Alcoholism is a result of a combination of genetic, psychological, environmental and social factors.
 The more risk factors a person exhibits, the more likely they are to become an alcoholic.
 And sometimes those risk factors are entirely out of the person’s control.
 Let’s cover some of them below: